Intermittent Fasting and Diabetes: Is It Safe?

 How often should I check my blood sugar while fasting?

-During the first two weeks of a new fasting protocol, check blood glucose at least four times daily: upon waking, mid-fast, before breaking the fast, and two hours after your first meal.
+During the first weeks of a new fasting protocol, check blood glucose more often than you normally would: on waking, mid-fast, before breaking the fast, and two hours after your first meal is a sensible pattern to agree with your care team.
 A continuous glucose monitor provides the most comprehensive data.
 After stabilization, your healthcare team can advise on reduced monitoring frequency.

 Can I fast if I take metformin?

-Metformin has a low risk of causing hypoglycemia and is generally compatible with intermittent fasting.
-However, metformin can cause gastrointestinal side effects that may be worsened by taking it on an empty stomach.
+Metformin does not cause low blood sugar on its own, and it is generally compatible with intermittent fasting.
+MedlinePlus advises taking it with meals, and its common side effects — diarrhea, nausea, stomach discomfort, gas — are the reason.
 Take metformin with food during your eating window.
 Consult your prescribing physician before starting fasting.

 Is fasting safe for people with both diabetes and kidney disease?

 Diabetic kidney disease (nephropathy) adds complexity.
 Fasting affects hydration, electrolytes, and medication clearance, all of which are critical in kidney disease.
-People with significant kidney impairment (stage 3 or higher chronic kidney disease) should not fast without nephrology approval and close monitoring.
+People with significant kidney impairment should not fast without nephrology approval and close monitoring.

 References:

-• Borgundvaag, E., et al. (2021).
-Metabolic impact of intermittent fasting in patients with type 2 diabetes mellitus: a systematic review and meta-analysis.
-Journal of Clinical Medicine, 10(8), 1803.
+• Borgundvaag, E., Mak, J., & Kramer, C. K. (2021).
+Metabolic impact of intermittent fasting in patients with type 2 diabetes mellitus: a systematic review and meta-analysis of interventional studies.
+The Journal of Clinical Endocrinology & Metabolism, 106(3), 902-911.

 • Furmli, S., et al. (2018).
 Therapeutic use of intermittent fasting for people with type 2 diabetes as an alternative to insulin.
 BMJ Case Reports, 2018, bcr-2017-221854.